krilevo/weather-app-java/README.md

 # Weather App

 This JavaFX-based weather application allows users to input latitude and longitude to fetch and display weather data.
+The data is fetched from the Open-Meteo weather API.

 ## Features
 - Input latitude and longitude to get weather data for specific locations.